vuejs/v2.vuejs.org/src/v2/guide/components-functional.md

 })
 ```

-### Passing Attributes and Events to Child Elements/Components
+### Passing Attributes and Events to Child Elements or Components

 On normal components, attributes not defined as props are automatically added to the root element of the component, replacing or [intelligently merging with](class-and-style.html) any existing attributes of the same name.